WESTSIDE SENIOR INTERCLUB GOLF ASSOCIATION

 Costs

-A Member Club that cannot field a team for an event and notifies the host club Rep, the host club Pro and the Vice Commissioner of that fact before 9:00 a.m. on the third day prior to the event, will not be responsible for any fees for that event.
-A Member Club that withdraws, with or without notice, after 9:00 a.m. on the third day prior to an event shall send the host club a check for $160 for late withdrawal.
+A Member Club that cannot field a team an event and notifies the host club Rep, the host club Pro and the Vice Commissioner of that fact before 9:00 a.m. on the third day prior to the event, will not be responsible for any fees for that event.
+A Member Club that withdraws, with or without notice, after 9:00 a.m. on the third day prior to an event shall send the host club a check for $200 for late withdrawal.
 Should a Member Club fail to field a team three (3) times during any calendar year, that club shall be removed from WSIGA membership.

 Amenities